How Do UFC Contracts Work? | Easily Explained

 This means that if a fighter is making $50,000 per fight and has 2 fights left, the UFC can approach that fighter and give them a raise while extending their contract to having 6 fights left instead (adding 4 more fights).

-What this does is it gives a fighter an immediate bump in salary, while allowing the UFC to lock fighters in for a longer period of time.
+What this does is it gives a fighter an immediate bump in salary, while allowing the UFC to lock fighters in for a longer period.

 When a Fighter Declines a Fight